sebarmeli/Selenium2-Java-QuickStart-Archetype/README.md

 This archetype generates a small Maven project with Selenium 2 and TestNG embedded to make it easy to get started testing with Selenium Web Driver.

+This project provides just a starting point to get up to speed with Selenium 2 infrastructure.

 To install the archetype in your local repo:

 	git clone git://github.com/sebarmeli/Selenium2-Java-QuickStart-Archetype.git